jzuhone/pyxsim/doc/source/light_cone.rst

 .. warning::

-    This feature is currently in beta, and only works for Enzo cosmological simulations.
+    This feature is currently in beta, and only works for Enzo or Gadget-based cosmological simulations.
 In the future, it will be expanded to other types of datasets.
 If you'd like to see support for your type of dataset, `get in contact <faq.html>`_!